 Naturally developed structures feature a number of unique micro-arrangements and non-uniform configurations, all contributing to special functions.

-By contrast, human-built structures at present use considerably more material and energy than necessary, simultaneously producing waste and undesirable by-products.
-Frequently these systems are working as in opposition to natural forces instead of channeling them, and using as an advantage – i.e. to drive processes into desired states.
+By contrast, human-built structures at present use exceedingly more material and energy than necessary, simultaneously producing waste and undesirable by-products.
+Frequently these systems are working as in the opposition to natural forces, instead of channeling them and using as an advantage – i.e. to drive processes into desired states.

-A form follows the distribution of the internal forces in a material structure, and is expressive of the impact of external forces from the environment, producing nearly perfect stability and elegant form.
+Form follows the distribution of the internal forces in a material structure and it is expressive of the impact of external forces from the environment, producing nearly perfect stability and most elegant forms.
 This is superior in that natural structures provide a greater structural stability with the least possible material expenditure.

 Significant to consider is integrating these superiorities of Nature into architecture and design to a much greater level.
 Humans should strive to learn from Nature, and enlightened from the understanding of such structures, and the evidence of its strengths, use this knowledge to drive and enhance their own technologies.